mikedjgreen/UCD-resume/README.md

 * HTML "div id='map'"
 * Get API key for Google Maps Javascript API
 * Reference Google JS library for working with Google maps.
+* Rendering the map. zoom parameter  gets larger value to zoom in to area. lat/lng coordinates
+* Adding markers to the map, in clusters.
+* Separating javascript(s) from html page interests.html.

 To run a frontend (HTML, CSS, Javascript only) application in Gitpod, in the terminal, type: